ChuksAjeh/Uni-to-Grad-Job-Roadmap/README.md

 There are only two reasons I can think of:
 1. You **DIDN'T** take my advice in the CV/Resume section, in which case **LOOK UP**.
+2. You want projects besides your academic work (that makes sense)
-2. You're not a computer science student…
+3. You're not a computer science student…

 THAT'S OKAY!
-This means this section is for you!
+This means this section is for you.

 Here are some project ideas, there will definitely be a tutorial for all of them: